 The name Baillargé is a Norman name that is a part of the ancient legacy of the Medieval France.
 The proud name of Baillargé was originally used as a nickname

 , where the family established itself in ancient times.

-This web page shows only a small excerpt of our Baillargé research.Another 143 words (10 lines of text) covering the years 1154, 1262, 1696, 1759, 1806 and 1891 are included under the topic Early Baillargé History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baillargé research.Another 65 words (5 lines of text) covering the years 1696, 1759, 1806 and 1891 are included under the topic Early Baillargé History in all our PDF Extended History products and printed products wherever possible.

 Throughout the course of history most surnames have undergone changes for many reasons.
 During the early development of the French language, a son and father may not have chosen to spell their name the same way.
 Many are simple spelling changes by a person who gave his name, phonetically, to a scribe, priest, or recorder.
 Many names held prefixes or suffixes which became optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, we have many spelling variations